-All IWRC Journals of Wildlife Rehabilitation are available to members at http://theiwrc.org/journalof-wildlife-rehabilitation protection.
+All IWRC Journals of Wildlife Rehabilitation are available to members at http://theiwrc.org/journalof-wildlife-rehabilitation

+The most recently published journal is August's 36(2) protection.
 As wildlife rehabilitators, we are sometimes asked to counsel landowners on how to best protect their animals from wild predators.
-The title speaks for itself - Predator control should not be a shot in the dark.
+The title speaks for itself -- Predator control should not be a shot in the dark.
 Take a moment and read the abstract.